afelten-Anses/NAuRA/README.md

 * -m : Matrix file if exists (default:matrix.tsv)
 * -q : Text file with query Fasta path, one per line (REQUIRED).
 Optional, set cov and id percent separated by tabulation.
 Add '_1' for each query.
 No supplementary '_' character.
 Each query file name must have the same name as the allele name.")
 * -l : Text file with the already analyzed genomes list (default:list.txt)
-* -pl : Minimum percent of alignment length (default:80)
+* -pl : Minimum percent of alignment coverage (default:80)
-* -ph : Minimum percent of alignment similarity (default:80)
+* -ph : Minimum percent of alignment identity (default:80)
 * -T : Number of threads to use (default:2)
 * -b : Number of bootstrap, only with --withPhylo option (default:1)